c-bohn/RoadSegmentation/README.md

 ```
 cil-project
-├── data/                 --> All image data for training and testing
 ├── model_architecture/   --> All baseline and u_net models
-├── model_files/          --> The model files that get gereated while training
 ├── results/              --> All predictios
 ├── utilities/            --> Various helper modules (bagging, whitening, aug etc)
 |